Roopaish/Godot-Game-Development/README.md

 We can manage the property of nodes in it

-Rect to change position, size, minSize,
+Rect to change position, size, minSize.

 Custom Font to add a new dynamic font where custom font can be added.
+Use settings to change font size, use filter to make edges blurry instead of pixilated.
+Custom Color to give font color and so on.

 Size Flags to expand, fill, shrink,cent, shrink,e nd used with HBoxContainer and VboxContainer children